 How I Found My Online Business Niche

 My first foray into working from home was as a virtual assistant.
-I was making $10 an hour doing things like putting together slideshows for a local church’s Sunday morning service and editing listing flyers for a commercial real estate company.
+I was making $10 an hour putting together slideshows for a local church’s Sunday morning service and editing listing flyers for a commercial real estate company.

-Not exactly glamorous but I was making money and I was doing it from home, so I was immediately sold on the idea of having an online business.
+Not exactly glamorous but I was making money and I was doing it from home.
+From there, I decided to try to turn my hustle into a real business.

-Freelance writing seemed like a good choice, based on what I knew at the time about making money online.
-I wrote short stories and poetry (some of which was published) before my kids came along, and I’d always done well on writing assignments in college and grad school.
+Freelance writing seemed like a good choice, based on what I knew at the time about making money online and my existing skill set.

 At the time, I was struggling with budgeting, saving and debt so I gravitated towards personal finance.
 That’s been my main beat ever since.

-If you’re looking for the TL;DR version, the takeaway is that I didn’t choose my freelance niche so much as my freelance niche chose me.
+If you’re looking for the TL;DR version, the takeaway is that I didn’t choose my niche so much as my niche chose me.

 Choosing Your Profitable Online Business Niche

-I want to help you nail down your niche because after all, the sooner you do that, the sooner you can start building your online empire, right? 🙂
+The sooner you pick a niche, the sooner you can start building your online empire, right? 🙂

 That’s my weakness and it could be yours too.
 Or it could be something totally different and you might be awesome at something I suck at.